Proposed bans of LGBTQ-themed books in the United States: Alabama

 Republican lawmaker Gerald Allen proposed Alabama House Bill 30 (HB30), which would have banned public school libraries from purchasing books by gay authors or with gay characters.
 The bill did not become law.

 Arkansas

 A proposed ban in Arkansas would have barred any representation of gay and lesbian people in schools, libraries, and state-funded universities.
 It passed the state's lower house, but a tie vote in the state senate's Education Committee failed to bring it to the state senate floor.

 Oklahoma

 State Rep. Sally Kern, a Republican from Oklahoma City, supported House Resolution 1039, which would have required Oklahoma libraries to "confine homosexually themed books and other age-inappropriate material to areas exclusively for adult access and distribution."
 The bill also required that no public funds be used in "the distribution of such materials to children."
 The bill passed in the house but not the senate.

+2023

+Florida

+The Parental Rights in Education law, alternatively and unofficially as the Don't Say Gay law.

+The law restricts education about gender identity and sexual orientation for K-3 students.